Bearded Dragon Care Sheet

 We suggest using calcium at every feeding.
 Multivitamin 2-3 days a week depending upon the brand selected.
 Feel free to contact us directly for assistance.

 __Feeders.
 WARNING….Safety guideline for new keepers.
 No feeder should be larger than the distance between your dragon’s eyes!!!!!
 Failure to follow this guideline can result in death of your dragon.
-FairyTail dragons are fed small crickets, medium bsfl, small mealworms, and micro supers (limited-on occasion) as babies, two to three times a day along with a daily fresh salad.
+FairyTail dragons are fed small crickets, medium bsfl, small mealworms, and/or micro supers (limited-on occasion) as babies twice a day along with a daily fresh wet salad in the morning.
 During meal times, crickets should be dropped into the enclosure a few at a time until your baby is acclimated to his/her new surroundings otherwise babies can feel overwhelmed and further stressed with crickets running all over the place.
 Dragons are full grown at 18 months-2yrs!!!
 That’s a tremendous amount of growth in a short period of time.
 Protein is required for proper growth but do not allow your dragon to gorge during meals.
 As your dragon ages less protein will be required.
 Please feel free to ask for further feeding guidelines. ***Do not leave ANY crickets in your dragon’s enclosure at night.
 The crickets can chew on your dragon causing stress, injury and/or death.
 What goes into your feeders goes into your dragons so please provide them with proper nutrition.
 Greens and veggies are excellent food choices for your feeders as are several commercially available gut load diets.
 Remember to remove any old uneaten veggies daily and replace with fresh!!!

 __Salad/Veggies.
 Offer daily and remember variety is key!!!